nael94/FasterJS/readme.md

 > All registered routes MUST be preceded by (/) slash.

-With this new two routes that is defined above, let's register their methods.
+With this new routes that are defined above, let's register their methods.
 It'll be like this way:
 ```
 [app.js]
   FasterJs.router.registerMethods({